 - 1. be unable to access applications for a short period whilst ARC staff undertake administrative functions to prepare for the SAC meeting - 2. be advised by the ARC when the RMS Meeting Application (App) opens - 3. have access to all applications allocated to their panel in the RMS Meeting App where they do not have a COI.
-Note that, for IE23, due to the cross-disciplinary nature of some applications, General Assessors allocated to a different panel than an application they assessed will not have access to its RMS Meeting Application.
-Unless a SAC member specifically requests for a cross-panel application to be discussed at the SAC meeting, this application will NOT be automatically tagged for discussion. - be required to attend a pre-meeting videoconference to be updated on the SAC meeting process and relevant information, including uncertainty bands, funding line, and estimated return and success rates if applicable.
+Note that, for IE24, due to the cross-disciplinary nature of some applications, General Assessors allocated to a different panel than an application they assessed will not have access to its RMS Meeting Application.
+Unless a SAC member specifically requests for a cross-panel application to be discussed at the SAC meeting, this application will NOT be automatically tagged for discussion. - 4. be required to attend a pre-meeting videoconference to be updated on the SAC meeting process and relevant information, including the Discussion Ranges, funding line, and estimated return and success rates if applicable.

-All Carriages: Reviewing applications in the RMS Meeting Application
+Carriage 1: Reviewing applications in the RMS Meeting Application

-Prior to the SAC meeting, all Carriages will review the Detailed and General Assessors' assessments and scores and consider whether they believe there are applications:
+Prior to the SAC meeting, Carriage 1 should review the Detailed and General Assessors' assessments and scores and consider whether they believe there are applications:

-- 1. in the Fundable Range or Uncertainty Band that should be lower; or - 2. below the Uncertainty Band that should be higher; or - 3. in the Fundable Range that should/should not be considered for funding.
+- 1. in the Discussion Range that should be lower; or - 2. below the Discussion Range that should be higher; or - 3. in the Discussion Range that should/should not be considered for funding.

-Particular attention should be given to applications where a ROPE (see Section 2.4) has been made that has been neglected by Detailed Assessors, or where an anomalous Detailed Assessment may materially affect the ranking of the application.
-The Carriage should identify such applications and prepare a recommendation for consideration by the SAC.
+Particular attention should be given to applications where a ROPE (see Section 2.4) statement has been neglected by Detailed Assessors, or where an anomalous Detailed Assessment may materially affect the ranking of the application.
+Carriage 1 should identify such applications and prepare a recommendation for consideration by the SAC.

-ARC staff will also identify applications with 'disparate' scores, or which do not receive the minimum number of Detailed assessments and will flag these for the attention of SAC members, noting that these applications are not automatically discussed at the selection meeting.
+ARC staff will also identify applications with 'disparate' scores, or which do not receive the minimum number of Detailed Assessments and will flag these for the attention of SAC members, noting that these applications are not automatically discussed at the selection meeting.
 SAC members can request these (or any other) applications to be tagged for discussion at the meeting.